DerGoogler/MMRL/README.md

 > [Sentry](https://sentry.io) can disabled in the settings if the vote success

-Here you can vote: https://forms.gle/fnxfcfk4qj5ZuXvk6
+Here you can vote in this [discussion](https://github.com/DerGoogler/MMRL/discussions/50)

 > This vote is expected to end on 01.
 December, 2023.